motiwieder/browse-products/README.md

    ```bash
    npm install
    ```
+3. Rename `.env.example` to `.env.local` and add your actual API key or credentials.

-3. Run the development server:
+4. Run the development server:

    ```bash
    npm run dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Build for Production